Clinical Supervision for Texas LPC Associates

 Most supervision isn't bad.
 It's just often not enough.

 Many supervisors are doing their best with the bandwidth they have.
-Most supervisiors have full caseloads, busy practices, more supervisees than they can truly handle.
+Most supervisors have full caseloads, busy practices, more supervisees than they can truly handle.
 Supervision becomes a thing that happens between client sessions: a quick signature, a few thoughts on the case, the hour over before it really started.

 If supervision is just where you log your hours, you're not in a mentorship.
 You're in a paperwork relationship.